google/gitprotocolio/README.md

 ## TODOs

-*    Signed push is not implemented and tested.

-     There was a bug in upstream Git around singed push, and in order to get this work, git needs to be built from the source.
-As of 2018-06-21, the fix is in pu.
-Add bin-wrappers to the PATH to use the latest binary in the end-to-end tests.

 *    Protocol semantics is not defined.

      The syntax is relatively complete.
 The semantics is not even mentioned.
 One